The Game Theory of Fake News

 To understand this phenomenon we inspected the strategies of successful misinformation sites under our model.
-We find that all successful misinformation sites indeed use coercive strategies that enforce a positive correlation between engagement and false news transmission.
-A significant proportion ($72\%$, see Methods) use a type of extortion strategy \cite{Press:2012fk} that enforces $v_f\geq v_{fc}+v_{tc}$, i.e.~successful misinformation site strategies tend to increase their false news output rapidly in response to increased engagement by a given user.
+We find that all successful misinformation sites indeed use strategies that employ feedback in such a way as to enforce a positive correlation between engagement and misinformation transmission.
+A significant proportion ($72\%$, see Methods) use a type of responsive strategy that enforces $v_f\geq v_{fc}+v_{tc}$, i.e.~successful misinformation site strategies tend to increase their false stories output rapidly in response to increased engagement.
 However, if engagement drops, they tend to increase their output of true stories (to draw the user back in).
 As a result, they ``mash up'' true and fake stories as engagement fluctuates over time.

-The behavior of successful mainstream sites, that seek to generate engagement with true stories, shows the opposite pattern from of successful misinformation sites.
-All successful mainstream strategies enforce a \textit{negative} correlation between engagement and false news transmission.